Universe

 #rxn-arrow(above, below, dir)

-above content none Label above a horizontal arrow, or right of a vertical arrow
+above none Label above a horizontal arrow (or right of vertical)

-below content none Label below a horizontal arrow, or left of a vertical arrow
+below none Label below a horizontal arrow (or left of vertical)

 SMILES support